“Dat Aliis Laetitiam Aliis Temperiem”

 Pongour is the most famous and loved waterfall in Da Lat, considered as the symbol of the city’s tourism.
 The fall is located at Duc Trong district, about 50km away from Da Lat on the south.
 Pongour is 40m high, 100m wide with 7 levels of terraced rock, belonged to Da Nhim River.
 There is a legend related to this fall telling the story of a K’Ho heroine named Kanai with 4 giant rhinos who helped the people conquer the wild beasts and spent all her life protecting the land.
 When she died, her hair turned into water and the rhinos’ horns into rocks.

 The best time to visit the fall is wet water when the white water flow never ceases to descent from the top to the bottom’s lake.
-Pongour is also the only waterfall to have a festival of its own: each year, on the first month of lunar calendar, young people regardless of ethnic groups gather here to enjoy the spring time and wish for a good new year.
+Pongour is also the only waterfall to have a festival of its own: each year, on the first month of the lunar calendar, young people regardless of ethnic groups gather here to enjoy the springtime and wish for a good new year.

-To reach the waterfall, drive along Lien Khuong – Prenn highway to national highway 20, turn right to smaller road to the fall for about 2,3km more.
+To reach the waterfall, drive along Lien Khuong – Prenn highway to national highway 20, turn right to the smaller road to the fall for about 2,3km more.
 Admission is only 10,000VND per person.

 - Bao Dai (Jraiblian )Waterfall

-Bao Dai has the most intimidating looking, especially in rainy season.
-The fall is located in a very remote area, on a hilltop of Ta In forest, nearly 60km away from Da Lat city.
+Bao Dai has the most intimidating looking, especially in the rainy season.
+The fall is located in a very remote area, on a hilltop of Ta In the forest, nearly 60km away from Da Lat city.
 Not many people knew about its existence but the fall was the resting place of numerous hunting trips of King Bao Dai – the last emperor of Vietnam.

 The waterfall also has a legend to tell.
 Once upon a time, in Ktun land, an uncle named Zuwar and his nephew Stak went fishing together and caught a strange egg.
 They decided to boil it and Stak got to try it first.
 However, after eating the strange egg, his whole body started to itch.
 The uncle was afraid and returned to the village to get help.
 When Stak’s family came to him, he already turned into a crocodile.
 He begged his family to feed him and after eating he would happily die.
 But even after eating so much, he just became bigger like a giant crocodile.
 His family and villagers came to agree that they should kill him.
 So they heated a big iron bar then throw into his mouth.
 By that he died immediately; however, when the water flowed through his tongue, it became alluring music.
 Not only humans but also the animals were intoxicated by the magic sound, abandoned their houses and works, and came to the stream to listen until they all starved.
 Their bodies turned into the rocks at the bottom of the fall as we see today.

 Bao Dai waterfall is around 70m high and 100m wide.
-The massive volume of water falls straight from the top of vertical wall of volcanic rock to the bottom stream, making it a raw scene and quite overwhelming sensation of nature.
+The massive volume of waterfalls straight from the top of the vertical wall of volcanic rock to the bottom stream, making it a raw scene and quite overwhelming sensation of nature.
 Bao Dai fall is definitely an “off-the-beaten-track” destination for backpacker and those who just want to enjoy pure nature.
 Drive through the highway 20 to highway 288, over the west side of Dai Ninh lake, turn left to reach Ta Hine commune.
 The fall is located near the east branch of the giant Dai Ninh lake.
 Admission is free, of course.

 - Datanla Waterfall

-Datanla, located on the Prenn pass, is only 6km away from Da Lat city so it must be the touristiest waterfall of all, full of activities and services.
+Datanla, located on the Prenn pass, is only 6km away from Da Lat city so it must be the touristic waterfall of all, full of activities and services.
 However, this is also the most dangerous waterfall and you can see it just in the name of the famous Death Canyon.

 This waterfall has several legends to explain its name but the simplest story is about the fairies bathing at the bottom pond of this fall because it has many trees around to cover.
 So the people first didn’t know there was a waterfall because of many trees and leaves.
 When they did, they called the fall “Da Tam Nnha” which means “water under the leaves”.
 Then with time, the name’s pronunciation changed to Datina and finally Datanla.

 The rock setting of the fall is very spectacular, not only because it has complicated looking but also because there are caves and a canyon.
 The fall’s rapids reach up to 20m high.
-The decorations below are decent too, with statues and bridge.
+The decorations below are decent too, with statues and a bridge.
 You can climb the steps to enjoy the view or do the cliff climbing down the Death Canyon’s walls.
 Be careful of the slippery rocks.

-Another activity is roller coaster riding which costs 60,000VND per adult for a round-trip ticket, 40,000VND per child round-trip, 40,000VND per adult one-way.
+Another activity is roller-coaster riding which costs 60,000VND per adult for a round-trip ticket, 40,000VND per child round-trip, 40,000VND per adult one-way.
 The admission is 10,000VND.

 - Elephant (Lieng Rowoa) Waterfall

 Once upon a time, in Joi Bieng land, the land tribe’s patriarch had a very beautiful daughter with a very lovely singing voice.
-She was in love the son of the neighborhood village’s headman.
+She was in love with the son of the neighbourhood village’s headman.
 One day, the boy had to go to war and years after years he never came back.
 The girl was grieving by using her voice, moving all the hearts of humans and animals.
 She died singing, the elephants died listening to her voice.
-A waterfall has been made like a magic to continue her songs.
+A waterfall has been made like magic to continue her songs.

 There is a café at the entrance named Reng Reng Café which has fine coffee made of Arabica beans from Lam Dong plateau.
 To reach Elephant Fall you can just follow the provincial road 725.
 The admission is also free.